akielaries/signalmesh/README.md

 implemented as an FPGA block/component/module.
 The FPGA delivers this in a parallel fashion over several GPIO pins on the board to the dedicated FMC pins (idk if these exist, needs research)
+* I think having the FPGA deliver parallel stereo data over two GPIOs to the H755 may be the route to take here
-* STM32H755 delivers audio data over its DAC do internal speakers or to external ones if connected
+* STM32H755 delivers stereo audio data over its DAC pins to internal speakers or to external ones if connected

 ### The Data Siphon Module (DSM)